CIT82/marke-pub/tools/shells/README.md

 There is a lot more you can do with the prompt like adding git info, but this should get you started.

 #### **Set environment variables**
-Environment variable are variables that are available in each instance of the shell.
+Environment variables are variables that are available in each instance of the shell.
 There are some that are set by default like `PATH` and `HOME`.
 You can see these by running this command:
 ```bash
 env
 ```